 The biggest challenge for Samsung will be getting developers to optimize their apps for Flex Mode.
 It’s a tough ask when the number of Fold users is so low.
 Not to mention, it’s a Samsung optimization, not a guideline that Google recommends when developing Android for foldables.
 The other challenge Samsung will have is convincing developers to tweak their apps for two and three window split-screen mode.

-Samsung says Google and Microsoft have optimized their apps to work better in these modes (i.e. Outlook can show your inbox on one half the screen and individual messages on the other half), but the number of third-party apps are still scarce.
+Samsung says Google and Microsoft have optimized their apps to work better in these modes (i.e. Outlook can show your inbox on one half the screen and individual messages on the other half), but the number of third-party apps is still scarce.

 If you compare the Fold 2 with the Surface Duo (a different, but still similar foldable) you’ll see the differences in restraint.
 Whereas Microsoft went with one camera to achieve thinness and lightness, Samsung put five cameras on the Fold 2: a 10-megapixel hole punch camera on the cover and foldable display, and a triple-lens camera on the rear (12-megapixel main, 12-megapixel ultra-wide, and 12-megapixel 2x telephoto).

 I’m conflicted by Samsung’s decision.
 On the one hand, there’s a camera to cover all of the Fold 2’s usage scenarios.
 But on the other hand, is this overkill?
 Does a phone, whose main selling point is its foldable display, really need so many cameras?
 Then, there’s this argument: At $2,000, it’d be criminal not to include so many cameras.
 I think I’d be happy with just a main camera and an ultra-wide camera if it means a more affordable Fold with a much thinner and lighter design.